 What to do when your child doesn’t want to go to school anymore

 My own three kids have struggled with school as well.
 For every First Day of Everything (preschool, TK, kindergarten and even summer camp), they’ve cried and didn’t want to go back.

 It’s heartbreaking to see your child distraught about school.
-No amount of positive talk and encouragement seems to convince him to enjoy school.
-It makes you wonder whether he’ll always resist school, especially when it’s gone on for too long.
+No amount of positive talk and encouragement seems to convince her to enjoy school.
+It makes you wonder whether she’ll always resist school, especially when it’s gone on for too long.

-Thankfully, kids eventually settle into school, despite the initial resistance.
+Thankfully, kids do eventually settle into school, despite the initial resistance.
 By the time the school year ends, you’ll wonder how yours had ever fought going to school in the beginning.
-And remember, however much he loved his old school or childcare, even those had at one point been new and intimidating.
+And remember, however much she loved her old school or childcare, even those had at one point been new and intimidating.

 I’d love to share what has worked with me, and I hope it works for you as well: